LPTK/simpler-sub/README.md

 Restriction (3) destroys principal type inference: there may now be well-typed terms that the type inference approach rejects.

-Restriction (1) each destroy the principal type property: there are now terms which cannot be ascribe a single most precise type – those which would have been typed by Simple-sub through a recursive type, but which can still be given less precise non-recursive types.
+Restriction (1) destroys the principal type property: there are now terms which cannot be ascribe a single most precise type – those which would have been typed by Simple-sub through a recursive type, but which can still be given less precise non-recursive types.
 Simpler-sub will in fact plainly reject any such term.

-Any of these simplification could be made independently, starting from Simple-sub.
+Each of these simplifications could be made independently, starting from Simple-sub.
 I chose to implement them all together in this project to show how simple the result could look like, while still being quite useful as a possible foundation for type inference in languages with subtyping.